vaetheneeb/ktmb-ridership-peak-prediction/README.md

 # My Role
 • Project Management: Oversaw task division and progress tracking to ensure an organized and timely workflow within the team.

 • Model Development: Trained and evaluated a Logistic Regression model, carefully selecting encoding strategies to strike a balance between performance and interpretability

 • Model Benchmarking: Integrated and configured Auto-sklearn to compare the performance of five manually tuned models against automated pipelines.

-• Presentation & Visual Design: Designed the final presentation slides, focusing on clarity, structure, and storytelling to communicate our findings to both technical and non-technical audiences.
-Went for a simple, dual colour palette with minimal graphics to
+• Presentation & Visual Design: Designed the final presentation slides with a focus on clarity, structure, and effective storytelling to communicate our findings to both technical and non-technical audiences.
+I opted for a clean, dual-color palette with minimal graphics to highlight the data and results—keeping in mind the 5-minute presentation limit and academic context of the assignment.

 # Feature Engineering
 To improve model interpretability and performance: